 What we’re doing

 Wheel Cactus is a weed of national significance, with seeds spread easily by birds and other animals.
 This infestation is one of the most significant in central Victoria and has cultural, conservation and agricultural ramifications for the entire region if left unchecked.

 Controlling it will take years of hard work and dedication but there are proven methods – we’ve successfully used them on other reserves in the region.
 It just requires ownership of the issue and time to implement good land management practices.

 Crews of Djandak rangers have been at the site regularly since acquisition, deploying a combination of chemical, mechanical and biocontrol tactics to reduce the weed.

-Further biological and archaeological studies are planned for 2022 to increase our understanding of the conservation and cultural values of the site.
+Further biological and archaeological studies are planned, to increase our understanding of the conservation and cultural values of the site.